honestbee/honestbee.github.io/_posts/2017-01-30-getting-your-rails-setup-right.markdown

 end
 ```

-A simple change that reduces `~3 LOCs across almost each of 97 files`.
+A change which reduces `~3 LOCs across almost each of 97 spec files`.
 In terms of magnitude of change, this is smaller.
-Doubtlessly though, such changes are simple yet effective, and in our opinion, symbolic in showing how we are taking code quality seriously.
+Doubtlessly though, such changes are essential, and in our opinion, symbolic in showing how we are taking code quality seriously.

 ### Symptom: Having to type `spring` everytime